 Indicates whether or not this NPort 6000 is the master of the Turbo Ring.
-(This field appears only when Turbo Ring v2 modes are active.)
+(This field appears only when Turbo Ring or Turbo Ring V2 modes are active.)

 The user does not need to set the master to use Turbo Ring.
 If no master is set, the Turbo Ring protocol will assign master status to one of the EDS units in the ring.
 The master is only used to determine which segment serves as the backup path.